Randomized Confidence Bounds for Stochastic Partial Monitoring

 \begin{remark} The confidence bound of \CBPsidestar{} (Eq. \ref{eq:contextual_CI}) corrects the bound $c_{i,j}(x) \propto d (\sqrt{d \log(t) \dots })$ used in \citet{bartok2012CBPside, lienert2013exploiting}.
 We multiply by $\sigma_a$ instead of $d$ to correctly instantiate Theorem 3 in \citet{bartok2012CBPside} over matrix traces.
 The corrected confidence bound is less conservative as $\sigma_a$ is usually smaller than $d$. \end{remark}

-\paragraph{Exploration based on pseudo-counts} As opposed to \CBPside{} \cite{lienert2013exploiting}, the exploration of \CBPsidestar{} is based on a new definition of underplayed actions suitable for the contextual setting.
-The definition enables the applicability of \CBPsidestar{} to hard games, and the derivation of regret upper-bounds in both easy and hard games.
+\paragraph{Exploration based on pseudo-counts} \CBPsidestar{} is based on a new definition of underplayed actions (Def.~\ref{def:rarely_sampled_actions}) suitable for the contextual setting.
+The definition enables the applicability of \CBPsidestar{} to hard games, and the regret analysis in both easy and hard games.
 In the non-contextual setting, underplayed actions are based on the number of times that action $a$ was played up to time~$t$, i.e. $n_a(t)$.
 A natural extension would consist in counting the number of times action $a$ was played in context $x_t$.
 Unfortunately, given that contexts are usually sampled from a continuous domain $\mathcal X$, each context is typically encountered only once over a game, making such counters irrelevant.

 \begin{definition}[Underplayed actions (contextual case) ] At round $t$, the set $ \mathcal R(x_t) = \{ a = 1, \dots, N: 1/ \| x_t \|^2_{G_{a,t}^{-1}} < \eta_a f(t) \}$ contains actions that are underplayed at context $x_t$ given a play rate function $f(t)$ and a constant $\eta_a > 0$. \end{definition}